socphoenix/pico-midicizer/organ_hud.md

 Example of the LED boards (reused from original incandescants board:
 ![IMG_3329](https://github.com/user-attachments/assets/d44e98e5-64c6-4681-9cc3-bf5861b5dd1b)

-The light boards are very simple to look at, there is a negative trace that runs down the center of the board. put the shorter of the LED legs through that one, and the longer one on the other hold the original light was on.
+The light boards are very simple to look at, there is a negative trace that runs down the center of the board. put the shorter of the LED legs through that one, and the longer one on the other hole the original light was on.
 This 2nd hole connects to a solder point for a wire that will connect to the resistors.

 Example of the project in action: